Heartbreak and the Holidays

 Say his/her name.
 Please.

 Zoe asked me once, “Why doesn’t anyone talk about MacLean any more?”
 People, trying to be kind and not upset you, will often never speak about your lost child, never use his name.
-MacLean’s siblings needed to know that he was real, that he mattered- it helped Zoe to hear about her brother, because she was only 5 when he passed away.
+MacLean’s siblings need to know that he was real, that he mattered.
+It helps Zoe to hear about her brother because she was only 5 when he passed away.
 It gives her and Zachie (and us) peace and security knowing that MacLean is not forgotten.
-When our extended family reminisce about MacLean- sharing a memory that might have just popped up or sending a video or pictures they’ve just found- it brings him here to us again.
+When our extended family reminisces about MacLean – sharing a memory that might have just popped up or sending a video or pictures they’ve just found – it brings him here to us again.
 I’ve had to ask friends to please say his name, share a memory, anything!
-My girlfriend Debbie breathed a sigh of relief and said “Thank you!
-I’ve wanted to tell you about MacLean and this little craft we’d made together, and I just found it, and…” I can’t speak for any other parent who’s lost a child, but I can say that every parent who’s shared their experience with me all wanted the same thing.
+My girlfriend Debbie breathed a sigh of relief and said, “Thank you!
+I’ve wanted to tell you about MacLean and this little craft we’d made together, and I just found it, and….”
+I can’t speak for any other parent who’s lost a child, but I can say that every parent who’s shared their experience with me all wanted the same thing.
 “Say his/her name.
 Talk about my child.
 He didn’t disappear.”

 If you or someone you know is going through the grieving process this holiday and needs help- it is SO important that you ask for it!
-Here’s some resources I want you to use, please.
+Here are some resources I want you to use, please.
 And a huge hug from me and all the love in the Universe.

 Grief Source Network has several different numbers from excellent sources here.